-A lot of the time we use it by creating a template of a common post or page and simply duplicate it every time instead of having to copy and paste everything over.
+Often, we create a common post or page template and duplicate it every time instead of copying and pasting everything over.

 Start duplicating and download the plugin.

-From the ability to edit the SEO title and description of each individual post to adding social media information to give you more prominence in search results, Yoast SEO is definitely an essential plugin for any WordPress powered site.
+From editing each post’s SEO title and description to adding social media information to give you more prominence in search results, Yoast SEO is definitely an essential plugin for any WordPress powered site.

 Get the plugin here.

-Analytics are a must have for any site, being able to gauge the number of visitors you get and your most popular pages is vital in monitoring your traffic.
+Analytics is a must-have for any site.
+Being able to gauge the number of visitors you get and your most popular pages is vital in monitoring your traffic.

-There’s also a premium version of the plugin that gives you some extra functionality like tracking views per post type and by author.
+A premium version of the plugin also gives you some extra functionality like tracking views per post type and by author.

 Enhance your Analytics integration and download the plugin.

-When it comes to forms on your WordPress site there are a number of great plugins out there, but Gravity Forms is one we would highly recommend.
+When it comes to forms on your WordPress site, there are several great plugins out there, but Gravity Forms is one we would highly recommend.

 Why do we love it so much?
-Well it’s easy to use and it’s very quick to add new forms for clients.
-It’s also great when clients need to make a form themselves or edit ones we’ve created for them.
+Well, it’s easy to use, and it’s very quick to add new forms for clients.
+It’s also great when clients need to make a form themselves or edit the ones we’ve created for them.

-Unlike most of the other plugins on this list, Gravity Forms is paid for and requires you to buy a licence.
+Unlike most other plugins on this list, Gravity Forms is paid for and requires you to buy a licence.

-If you’re looking for a free alternative then Contact Form 7 which has a lot of customisation options is a great alternative.
+If you’re looking for a free alternative, then Contact Form 7, which has many customisation options, is a great alternative.

-The only problem with this is if you wanted to change those image sizes in your theme later down the line.
-Once you’ve changed the sizes they’ll only be applied to new images you upload and not your existing ones.
+The only problem with this is changing those image sizes in your theme later down the line.
+Once you’ve changed the sizes, they’ll only be applied to new images you upload and not your existing ones.

 The Regenerate Thumbnails plugin aims to fix exactly that.
-Once you’ve changed the image sizes in your theme, simply run the regeneration function and all your images will be changed to the correct sizes.
+Once you’ve changed the image sizes in your theme, run the regeneration function, and all your images will be changed to the correct sizes.

 Start resizing with this great plugin.

 We always try our best to strike a balance between a great design that also performs well.
-The problem with performance is you can always make something faster, but it usually involves removing a part of the site or compromising on design to improve it.
+Performance can always make something faster, but it usually involves removing a part of the site or compromising on design to improve it.